iris-dni/iris-service/docs/sso.rst

 IRIS SSO-Provider Setup
 =======================

-IRIS must add configuration data for eacj SSO-Provider it supports.
+IRIS must add configuration data for each SSO-Provider it supports.

 Data needed: